 Amy Nevius is currently listed among the Oklahoma Arts Council's Teaching Artist Roster and has brought arts education in the form of dance and creative movement to a wide range of populations including at-risk youth, as well as children and adults with special needs throughout the state of Oklahoma.
 In addition to her work as an artist in residence, she also currently teaches dance technique as an adjunct faculty member at Oklahoma Baptist University and Rose State College.
 Mrs. Nevius holds a B.A. in Dance Education from the University of Central Oklahoma, and is a founding member of Perpetual Motion Dance and PM2.

-Emma was honored to perform her first year as "Cora" in the 2018 Spring Concert titled Cora's Door, and is currently starting her second season in Perpetual Motion.
-She graduated from the University of Central Oklahoma in 2017, where she was a company member of the Kaleidoscope Dance Company for three years.
+Emma was honored to perform her first year as "Cora" in the 2018 Spring Concert titled Cora's Door, and is currently starting her second season in Perpetual Motion, as well as performing in the OKC metro area as a hoop dancer and flow artist.
+Emma received her degree in Dance Performance from the University of Central Oklahoma in 2017, where she was a company member of the Kaleidoscope Dance Company for three years.
 During her time at UCO, Emma had the opportunity to work with world renowned choreographers such as Noa Shiloh, Idan Cohen, and William Evans, as well as travel to Paris and Canada under the department of dance.
-She is incredibly thankful to continue her professional career with Perpetual Motion Dance, bringing innovative art to the OKC community and beyond.
+She is incredibly thankful to continue her professional career with Perpetual Motion Dance, and excited to continue bringing innovative art to the OKC community and beyond

 Mari Rada is beginning her debut season with Perpetual Motion Dance.
 Her dance background is built from over ten years of competitive performances in styles ranging from jazz, tap, lyrical, ballet, musical theater, and contemporary.
 While earning her Bachelor’s in Journalism at the University of Oklahoma, Mari taught ballet, tap, hip-hop, and contemporary to students of all ages at Julia’s Academy of International Dance in Norman.
 Mari has participated in the Oklahoma Contemporary Dance Festival three times, and she is excited to explore the styles of aerial and modern dance that Perpetual Motion Dance has to offer.